 White — keep it simple

 Alice and Olivia, for example, used white to highlight the key points of their email campaign — brand’s wedding collection.
-Since the company put white as a center color, they paired it with the contrasting background, so the promoted items stand out and catch attention.
+Since the company put white as a center color, they paired it with a contrasting background, so the promoted items stand out and catch attention.

 Five tips on how to apply colors in emails

-- Code the colors right.
+- Code the colors correctly.
 When coding the email, choose a HEX triplet or its shortened three-digit form over an RGB one as some email clients fail to display the latter properly.
 Say you’re planning to add a red CTA to your email.
 In this case, write #FF0000 instead of rgb(255,0,0).

 - Choose the color scheme.
 Applying random colors to your email’s design isn’t the best idea.
 Choose a base and a secondary color and make sure they go well with your brand.